Presidency of Bill Clinton: Trade

 With the end of the Cold War, trade became an increasingly prominent issue in international politics, as countries sought reduced tariffs and other trade agreements.
 Clinton believed that globalization would promote economic prosperity and democratization throughout the world, and he pursued several major trade agreements.
 President Bush had signed the North American Free Trade Agreement (NAFTA) with Canada and Mexico in the final year of his term, but the agreement had not yet been ratified when Clinton took office.
 Opposition to NAFTA crossed party lines, as organized labor allies like Democratic Congressman Dick Gephardt and conservative isolationists like Pat Buchanan both opposed ratification.
 With the fate of NAFTA still uncertain in the House of Representatives, Vice President Gore met Ross Perot in a televised debate.
 Gore's strong performance in the debate, as well as the Clinton administration's effective lobbying campaign, helped NAFTA win ratification in November 1993.

 The administration negotiated approximately 300 trade agreements with other countries.
-By granting China temporary most favoured nation status in 1993, his administration minimized tariff levels in Chinese imports.
+By granting China temporary most favoured nation status in 1993, his administration minimized tariff levels on Chinese imports.
 In 2000, Clinton signed a bill granting permanent normal trade relations to China, and American imports from China massively increased in the subsequent years.